-“Many business owners, including auto shops, will have a BBB designation on display for the public to see,” said William Lu, automotive lead for 5miles.com.
+“Many business owners, including auto shops, will have a BBB designation on display for the public to see,” said William Lu, former account executive for 5miles.com.
 “If the mechanic is licensed and rated highly, the Better Business Bureau should be able to vouch for them.
 Pay heed to this designation.”

 Can I Speak To Other Customers for Reference?

 If you want to go beyond the Better Business Bureau rating for quality assurance, ask the mechanic if they can connect you with their previous customers for reference.

 How Familiar Are You With My Car Make and Model?

 You might consider seeking out a mechanic who not only specializes in the make of your car but also your model, so that you know they are fully knowledgeable about the unique nature of your vehicle and how to repair it.

 “Especially when it’s routine maintenance, like getting your annual inspection, the mechanic ought to be able to provide you with rate information so that you have a basis for comparison in case you prefer to shop around,” Lu said.